IonaSwr/AgentPannel/README.md

 # AgentPannel
-pannel for agents for creating camaings
+pannel for agents for managing documents

 Run this for open the 80 port for out side